tsethk/DynamicTileFlow/DynamicTileFlow/README.txt

 AI Servers:
     If you have multiple AI servers, you can define them in appsettings.json.
 DynamicTileFlow will send tiles to the server with the least load.
     The load is determined by the number of active requests and the average response time of each server.
-If a server fails to return a response within the timeout period, it is marked as inactive and will not receive new requests until a process checks the base URL for the server and sees that it is active.
-This check is done every 30 seconds as requests come in, so if no requests are received the server will stay inactive indefinitely.
+If a server fails to return a response within the timeout period it is marked as inactive and will not receive new requests until a process checks the base URL for the server and sees that it is active.
+This check is done every 30 seconds in a separate thread as requests come in, so if no requests are received the server will stay inactive indefinitely.

     Example appsettings.json: